-No projects/actions can be CATEXed without further assessment and documentation; these actions require at least a one-time ACAM assessment.
+No temporary (for less than 30 days) increases in air operations projects/actions can be CATEXed without further assessment and documentation; these actions require at least a one-time ACAM assessment.
 Due to the complex nature of evaluating aircraft flight operations you cannot directly apply this CATEX and must consult with the Air Quality SME for any activities associated with aircraft flight operations changes.
 Projects/actions cannot apply this CATEX without undergoing a Level II, Quantitative Assessment, with ACAM.
 This CATEX may ONLY be applied if the ACAM assessment (Level II) indicates an insignificant air quality impact.
 A one-time ACAM assessment (Level II) may be used for all future temporary increases in air operations provided that the specific aircraft and flight patterns remain the same.